 Reduces Cortisol and Stress Eating

 If you’ve ever turned to snacks after a tough day, you’re not alone.
 Elevated cortisol the stress hormone can trigger emotional eating and belly fat retention.
 That’s where lemon balm shines.
-This calming herb contains rosmarinic acid, a powerful antioxidant shown in studies to ease anxiety and balance mood (Journal of Phytotherapy, 2014).
+This calming herb contains rosmarinic acid, a powerful compound that enhances the activity of GABA, a neurotransmitter responsible for calming the nervous system and modulating the body’s stress response.
+This natural action helps regulate cortisol levels and reduce emotional reactivity.
+A randomized controlled trial published in PLOS ONE (Kennedy et al., 2015) found that lemon balm extract significantly improved calmness and reduced alertness-associated stress in healthy volunteers, supporting its role as a gentle aid for stress-related eating and mood balance.
+(Source)

 When consumed regularly, a well-crafted lemon balm tea recipe for weight loss can help lower cortisol naturally.
 That reduction not only supports mental clarity but helps break the cycle of stress eating that often derails progress.
 Many herbalists even call lemon balm “nature’s chill pill” but in a much more delicious form.